amanuelongithub/amanuelongithub/README.md

 ### Hello😃

-   I am Amanuel, from Ethiopia
-   I can develop software for mobile, desktop applications as well as web development.I enjoy learning more about programming languages, Dart, Java, C++ or JavaScript.
+   I am Amanuel, from Ethiopia,  I can develop software for mobile, desktop applications as well as web development.I enjoy learning more about programming languages, Dart, Java, C++ or JavaScript.